 We paid our $3.50 admission, then I was directed to a shop selling snacks and trinkets to purchase the required bathing cap (40 cents!).
 After donning our bathing suites in the changing rooms, we showered and joined everyone else in the nearest pool.
 To say the pools are crowded is an understatement, but the atmosphere is friendly and pleasant.

 The hot water for the public baths comes from Tungurahua, the volcano next to Banos.
 The water is naturally full of healing sulfur.
 Few things can beat soaking in a natural hot springs, knowing you’re getting good-for-you water, with a view of the sacred waterfall, La Cascada de la Virgen.
 Good memories.

 Anyway, different pools have different temperatures, depending on the amount of cold water mixed in.
 Some pools are so hot you’ll need to take a break now and then just to bear the extreme temperature.
 There are even ice cold pools for people who enjoy shocking their bodies.
 We avoided both of those.
 Not crazy yet.

 By the way, we were among the last to leave and we saw the staff draining and scrubbing every pool.

-Tip: The pools are open during the day and again at night, with a break in between to clean.
+ⓘ TIP: The pools are open during the day and again at night.
+They close in the afternoon to clean the facility.

 After dinner, we headed straight back to the hotel to get our bathing suits.
 This was our first opportunity ever to visit public baths and we weren’t going to miss out!